scolladon/sfdx-git-delta/.github/PULL_REQUEST_TEMPLATE.md

 ---

 <!--
-  Provide the issue link or remove this section
+  Provide an issue link or remove this section
-  EX : #<issue-number>
+  Ex: #<issue-number>
 -->

 closes #

-- [ ] Jest test to check the fix is applied are added.
+- [ ] Jest test added to check the fix is applied.

-## Any particular element to being able to test locally
+## Any particular element that can be tested locally

 ---

 <!--
-  Provide any new parameters or behaviour with current parameters -->
+  Provide any new parameters or new behaviour with existing parameters -->

-## Any other comments?
+## Any other comments

 ---